inside.ewu.edu

 Pre-requisites: seniors and graduate students in the School of Social Work and related fields.

-This course will provide knowledge and understanding of direct social work practice in various health care settings.
-The effect of managed care and other current macro practice issues will be explored along with the continuum of health care.
-Advances in biotechnology and bioethics perspectives will be examined.
-The roles that diversity play in social work health care practice is emphasized.
+Provides knowledge and understanding of direct social work practice in various health care settings.
+The effect of managed care and other current macro practice issues are explored along with the continuum of health care.
+Advances in biotechnology and bioethics perspectives are examined.
+The roles that diversity plays in social work health care practice are emphasized.
 Self-awareness as a medical social worker is explored.

 SOWK 435.
 FORENSIC SOCIAL WORK.
 4 Credits.